What your current audio is doing to the line item it doesn't appear on.

 Measurement

-Revenue, transaction count, average ticket, dwell time — whatever your POS tracks.
-We layer on top of your existing data.
+Revenue, transaction count, average ticket, dwell time — whatever your existing reporting tracks.
+We integrate against your reporting stack rather than asking you to add another dashboard.

 During the Pilot